pmlnado/flowmalizr/cran-comments.md

 ## R CMD check results
-There were no WARNINGs.
+There were no WARNINGs and no NOTEs.

-There was 1 ERROR and 1 NOTE:
+There was 1 ERROR:

 ERROR
 * checking examples ...
 ERROR